sandboxie-plus/Sandboxie/README.md

 - JNylson - Portuguese
 - lufog - Russian
 - sebadamus - Spanish
-- xorcan - Turkish (disabled for inactivity since Plus 0.9.7)
+- xorcan - Turkish (disabled for inactivity, a new translator is needed)

 More volunteers are welcome here! ;)